Japanese Particles - The Secret to Using Them in Sentences

 The linguistics info in the beginning of the first article may seem a bit pointless, but as someone interested in languages you may want to know which ones could be relatively easy for you to learn and which ones could make you cry at night (*cough* Japanese *cough*).
 Actually, I've noticed that a lot of people who know that I speak Japanese ask me why I don't also learn Mandarin or Korean since they're so 'similar'.
 But as we learned today, they're nothing like each other, with the exception of Chinese characters (a lot of which aren't actually the same when translating from Japanese kanji to Chinese hanzi).

-In the second article, I talked about the oh so important Japanese particles, and how each placement of a particle helps determine meaning and the relationship of words to each other.
+In the second article, I talked about the oh so important Japanese particles, and how each placement of a particle helps determine the meaning and the relationship of words to each other.

 Please remember that languages are like the countries they're from; some may be similar, others completely different from each other, but none are the same.
 Regardless of how similar your native language is to another, they're actually different.